D3Mlab/Recipe-MPR/README.md

 ## Raw Data

 All of the raw recipe data used by curators to create this dataset was accessed through a python-based search tool that was developed to easily search through recipe options.
 The search tool uses 3 publicly available JSON files: *layer1.json, det_ingrs.json*, and *recipes_with_nutritional_info.json*, originating from the [Recipe1M](http://im2recipe.csail.mit.edu/dataset/login/) dataset.
 These files are also what the FoodKG dataset is based off of as specified by the [FoodKG dataset construction](https://foodkg.github.io/foodkg.html#:~:text=preparation%20of%20foods.-,Construction,-Prerequisites).
-These files however, originate from .
-Details on how to download the data and setup the search tool can be found in the README under tools/search-tool.
+Details on how to download the data and setup the search tool can be found in the README under tools/search-tool/.

 ## Data Format